omer2500/wattpad59/README.md

 ### Prerequisites

-If you want to edit our code and use it,download one of the text editors that support android apps (like androidStudio)
+If you want to edit the code and use it, download one of the text editors that support android apps (like androidStudio)

 Finish version will be avilalble when we finish the app.